 Can You File for Custody in a Foreign Court?

 Yes – provided that child is living in the country.
 If you, your spouse and child are living in the country, you can ask the court to grant custody of your child.
 The physical presence and habitual residence of the child will be the most important factors in this case.

 If you choose to go this route, the courts in that country will decide on child custody issues as well as visitation.
 It’s important to note, however, that some countries will not decide on child custody matters unless at least one of the parents is a citizen of the country.
 In most cases, the child must also be a habitual resident of the country to file overseas.

 Most states in the U.S. have adopted the Uniform Child Custody Jurisdiction and Enforcement Act.
 Under this act, courts will recognize a child custody order from a foreign court and treat such orders as if it were an order of that state or a sister state.
 However, the foreign court must have had proper jurisdiction over the child when the order was entered, and there are certain other requirements that must be met.

-The Micklin Law Group, LLC is a New Jersey law firm specializing in family law and estates.
+The Micklin Law Group, LLC is a New Jersey law firm focusing exclusively on family law for men and fathers.
 Attorney Brad Micklin was recently named to The National Advocates list of Top 100 attorneys from each state.
 Brad has significant experience working with military families.
 To set up a consultation, call 973-562-0100.